zhuowei/commercialization-public/customize/mobile/mcsf/partner-account-configuration-during-setup.md

 -   If you include support for multiple display languages, you must create a resource-only .dll that contains these three strings localized into every included language.

+    > [!NOTE]
-    **Note**  This capability is available only through the MCSF framework and will not work if you use the Windows provisioning framework.
+    > This capability is available only through the MCSF framework and will not work if you use the Windows provisioning framework.

     In the above sample customization answer file, remove the comments around the section "For multiple supported phone languages…".
 The sample shows an installed .dll file named DisplayNames.dll, and that the partner name is string 101 and the account names are string 102.
 The string for the Table of Contents is string 103.
 Update these values to match your implementation and update the path to the path of your installed application.